qpdf/qpdf/manual/cli.rst

       preserving the input file's encryption.
 Use --encryption-file-password to specify the encryption file's password.

-   Copy encryption parameters, including the user password, the owner password, and all security restrictions, from the specified file instead of preserving encryption details from the input file.
+   Copy all encryption parameters, including the user password, the owner password, and all security restrictions, from the specified file instead of preserving the encryption details from the input file.
 This works even if only one of the user password or owner password is known.
 If the encryption file requires a password, use the :qpdf:ref:`--encryption-file-password` option to set it.
 Note that copying the encryption parameters from a file also copies the first half of ``/ID`` from the file since this is part of the encryption parameters.
 This option can be useful if you need to decrypt a file to make manual changes to it or to change it outside of qpdf, and then want to restore the original encryption on the file without having to manual specify all the individual settings.
    See also :qpdf:ref:`--decrypt`.

 .. qpdf:option:: --encryption-file-password=password